RedisLabs/redislabs-docs/content/rc/subscriptions/create-active-active-subscription.md

 ## Define CIDR addresses

-To allow proper routing of network traffic between each of the Active-Active database instances as well as to your consumer VPC should you choose to conect over VPC peering, you should specify unique CIDR address blocks.
-Make sure that the CIDR blocks dont overlap between the regions on the  for the Redis producer side nor with those of your application consumer VPCs.
+To properly route network traffic between each Active-Active database instance and your consumer VPCs, use care to specify unique CIDR address blocks when using VPC Peering.
+The block regions should _not_ overlap between the Redis server and your app consumer VPCs.

+In addition, CIDR blocks should not overlap between cluster instances.
+Every CIDR block should be unique.

 Use the **VPC configuration** section of the **Advanced options** to define unique address blocks for each region.